 In general, the parameters are just fine but it's just a secure check.
 Variable influences like e.g., wind, rainfall, sun, heat, etc... can create an unbalanced situation within the parameter household.
 Fortunately, those ain't bothering my outdoor tanks.

-In order to keep the costs as low as possible but without any loss of the quality of livefood, I'm hatching my own water fleas (cladocera daphnia) in two outdoor tanks.
+In order to keep the costs as low as possible but without any loss of the quality of livefood, I'm hatching my own daphnia (Cladocera daphnia) in two outdoor tanks.

-I'm really convinced that livefood is way more nutricious than dried flakefood or granulate and therefore I always give all my fish livefood at least once a week.
+I'm really convinced that livefood is way more nutritious than dried flake food or granulate and therefore I always give all my fish livefood at least once a week.
 The outdoor fish already have the facility to feed themselves with livefood becoz' of the natural habitat they're in.
 For nature looks much more better after them than we could ever do ourselves.

 In both tanks some crayfish are living in them during two seasons a year.
 As long as the temperature won't get below 5°C, they're doing just fine.

 So, I usually get my fish out of my outdoor tanks somewhere during fall to let them survive inside.
-This past fall (2012) I got the last ones out mid October.
+In fall (2012) I got the last ones out mid October.
 All the other fish were already taken inside starting from the beginning of October.

 The tanks on the balcony had a water temperature of 8°C and the tank in the backyard had 10°C water temperature at mid day in mid October.
 So, at night it was a lot colder for we had freezing nights back then.
 But all fish were still happy swimmers and the same goes for the crayfish I had outside.